PhilipRuthig/ShortvsLongfibers/README.md

 `mcmc_CCvsSWM_GEV.ipynb` performs the MCMC modeling and plots all main figures, including supplementary figures S7, S8, and S9.
 The modeling part requires an installation of PyMC3.

 `pymc_env.yml` contains the conda environment required to run the MCMC sampling.

+Please find more comprehensive information in the related paper (in prep.)